Dallas: Arts and museums

 Not far north of the area is the Meadows Museum at Southern Methodist University.
 In 2009, it joined up with Madrid's Prado Museum for a three-year partnership.
 The Prado focuses on Spanish visual art and has a collection of Spanish art in North America, with works by de Juanes, El Greco, Fortuny, Goya, Murillo, Picasso, Pkensa, Ribera, Rico, Velasquez, Zurbaran, and other Spaniards.

 These works, as well as non-Spanish highlights like sculptures by Rodin and Moore, have been so successful of a collaboration that the Prado and Meadows have agreed upon an extension of the partnership.

-The Institute for Creation Research operates the ICR Discovery Center for Science & Earth History, a creationism museum, in Dallas.
 The former Texas School Book Depository, from which, according to the Warren Commission Report, Lee Harvey Oswald shot and killed President John F. Kennedy in 1963, has served since the 1980s as a county government office building, except for its sixth and seventh floors, which house the Sixth Floor Museum.

 The American Museum of the Miniature Arts is at the Hall of State in Fair Park.
 The Arts District is also home to DISD's Booker T. Washington High School for the Performing and Visual Arts, a magnet school that was recently expanded.
 City Center District, next to the Arts District, is home to the Dallas Contemporary.